tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - how do I become my own person rather than the man society says I should be?
 - what should I do when I'm angry with my children?
 - what did you like the most, and least, about your parents?
+- what was the funniest thing you ever saw your children do?

 - what are your views on marriage?